top1944/duckuments/docs/atoms_80_fall2017_info/40_labs_and_hw/17-hw-filtering.md

 ## Submission

-As normal, tag us in a release from your repo when you are ready for your work to be evaluated.
+As normal, tag the TAs and instructors in a release from your repo when you are ready for your work to be evaluated.